Countries like the United States have seen wheat and corn heralded with their ability to feed the masses.

 It can be difficult to achieve this by trying to access these fatty acids directly from their natural sources like coconut or palm oil.

-There is very little taste or smell to MCT oil so it can easily be blended into smoothies or used to make the go-to beverage of a keto diet – the bulletproof coffee.
+There is very little taste or smell to MCT oil so it can easily be blended into smoothies.
+I can also be used to make the go-to beverage of a keto diet: the bulletproof coffee.

 Basically, MCT oil is great for making any liquid feel fuller and creamier, so get experimenting.
 The lack of flavor makes it difficult to go wrong.

 Oils are a great way to up your fat consumption in the right way.
-Studies have suggested that the consumption of the right oils can, not only swiftly help your body produce ketone bodies, but also provide a form of long-lasting energy – much more so than other ketone supplements.
+Studies have suggested that the consumption of the right oils not only help produce ketones but provide a form of long-lasting energy.

 If you’re brand new to the ketogenic diet, start slowly and introduce a teaspoon at a time.

 If your body is not used to fats, it may experience some digestive tract issues at first.
-If you’ve been doing keto for a while and are looking to find ways to enter ketosis more efficiently, then you may well be able to do a straight substitute of MCT oil.
+If you’ve been doing keto for a while and want to enter ketosis more efficiently, then you well be able to do a straight substitute of MCT oil.